GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Inference time: 2.89 s

-Although the output on 3 bits is good, now the inference time has been 2.89 seconds, while on 4 bits it was 2.34 seconds.
-More testing should be done to see if it always takes less time on 4 bits, or maybe the difference is so small that sometimes the 3-bit inference is faster and sometimes the 4-bit inference is faster.
+Although the 3-bit output is good, now the inference time has been 2.89 seconds, while in 4 bits it was 2.34 seconds.
+More tests should be done to see if it always takes less time in 4 bits, or perhaps the difference is so small that sometimes the inference in 3 bits is faster and other times the inference in 4 bits is faster.

 save_folder = "./model_3bits/"